spdk/spdk/doc/lvol.md

     -h, --help  show help
 bdev_lvol_clone [-h] snapshot_name clone_name
     Create a clone with clone_name of a given lvol snapshot. optional arguments:
     -h, --help  show help
+bdev_lvol_clone_bdev [-h] bdev_name_or_uuid lvs_name clone_name
+    Create a clone with clone_name of a bdev.
+The bdev must not be an lvol in the lvs_name lvstore. optional arguments:
+    -h, --help  show help
 bdev_lvol_rename [-h] old_name new_name